zarf-dev/proposals/0032-support-ipv6/README.md

 below is for the real nitty-gritty.
 -->

+Introduce a new flag called `--registry-proxy` will be added to `zarf init` which changes how Zarf connects to the registry.
+When `--registry-proxy` is used Zarf will replace the nodeport service with a clusterIP serivce and a `DaemonSet` running a proxy on each node to forward the registry.
+The proxy will use `hostIP` and `hostPort` in IPV4 and dual IP stacks, and hostNetwork in IPV6 only clusters.
+The `DaemonSet` will have to run for both the injector and long lived registry.

+A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs on `init`.
+If a user wants to switch back to the localhost nodeport solution they must run `zarf init --registry-proxy=false`.
+If a user runs `zarf init` without the `--registry-proxy` flag on an already initalized cluster, it will keep using the registry connect method that the cluster is currently using, whether that is the registry proxy or nodeport solution.

-In an IPv6-only Kubernetes it is currently not possible to use a `Service` of type `NodePort` to expose the Zarf internal container image registries via the IPv6 loopback.
+In an IPv6-only Kubernetes cluster it is currently not possible to use a `Service` of type `NodePort` to expose the Zarf internal container image registries via the IPv6 loopback.

 This means that during the initialization of a cluster, Zarf should use another mean to expose the Zarf injector registry; the proposal here is to deploy the Zarf injector registry using a `DaemonSet` resource and use the `HostNetwork` functionality in order to allow for access to the Kubertnetes container runtime on each cluster node.